alexbilbie/alexbilbie.github.com/_posts/2014-11-11-oauth-and-javascript.md

 With this setup there are no publicly visible or plain text client credentials or tokens which means that attackers won't be make faked requests to the API.
 Also because the browser is no longer communicating with the API directly you can remove it from the public Internet and lock down the firewall rules so that only requests coming from the web server directly will be allowed.

+To protect an attacker just stealing the cookie you can use CSRF protection measures.

 ---

 Making secure single page web-apps is possible, you just need to not get wrapped up in the "no backend" ideology and always remember that you can't trust the user.